RohanKolappa/OAuth2-Google-Login/README.md

 ![image](https://user-images.githubusercontent.com/81287555/190895820-6b9fe376-c673-4f36-bacb-cd4d31721ce5.png)

+TLDR explanation of how I approached the project:

 I used OIDC for user authentication and OAuth 2.0 for resource access/sharing and authorizing third-party login.
 It should be noted that OpenID Connect is an identity layer on top of the OAuth 2.0 protocol.